to THE MAIN WEBSITE

 what to do if it rains

-It’s typical for us to schedule two engagement session dates.
+It’s typical for me to schedule two engagement session dates.
 A primary date and a rain date.
 Having two dates helps us make sure that your photos happen in a timely manner.
-Coordinating schedules can be tough and we’ve found that the best way to make sure our couples get the look they have in mind for their photos is to schedule two dates at the same time.
+Coordinating schedules can be tough and I have found that the best way to make sure my couples get the look they have in mind for their photos is to schedule two dates at the same time.

 We’ll check in the week of your engagement session to confirm the time & location we’re meeting and the weather.
-We know it takes a lot of time to get ready for engagement session and it’s the worst to get dressed up and drive out to your session only to have it rain.
-Let us know what works best for the two of you - but if the weather looks like it won’t be great, we typically try to make the call at least 12 hours in advance.
+I know it takes a lot of time to get ready for engagement session and it’s the worst to get dressed up and drive out to your session only to have it rain.
+Let me know what works best for the two of you - but if the weather looks like it won’t be great, I typically try to make the call at least 12 hours in advance.

 champagne is always a good idea